jd2rogers2/jd-cli-gem/README.md

 remember to add all files to files list in gemspec

-----notes from - need to publish gem after - http://guides.rubygems.org/publishing/
+----notes from - publish gem - http://guides.rubygems.org/publishing/